department-of-veterans-affairs/vets-api/modules/vba_documents/postman_tests/Benefits_Intake_Postman.md

 - PUT /paths - upload valid document to location
 - GET /uploads/{uuid} valid

-**Note:** check the Save Responses checkbox to be able to view the results of the collection runner.
+**NOTE:** check the Save Responses checkbox to be able to view the results of the collection runner.

 Hit Run and the runner will perform each request and run the respective tests.